 For information on building from one of our development trees, see Chapter 3, Installing MySQL Using a Development Source Tree.

 For information on using the configure command to specify the source build parameters, including links to platform specific parameters that you might need, see Chapter 4, MySQL Source-Configuration Options.

-To install MySQL from source, your system must have the following tools:
+To install MySQL from source, the following system requirements must be satisfied:

 A working ANSI C++ compiler.
 GCC 3.4.6 or later, Sun Studio 10 or later, Visual Studio 2005 or later, and many current vendor-supplied compilers are known to work.

 A good make program.
 Although some platforms come with their own make implementations, it is highly recommended that you use GNU make 3.75 or newer.
 It may already be available on your system as gmake.
 GNU make is available from http://www.gnu.org/software/make/.

 libtool 1.5, available from http://www.gnu.org/software/libtool/.
 1.5.24 or later is recommended.

 If you run into problems and need to file a bug report, please use the instructions in How to Report Bugs or Problems.